El Morro (Castillo de San Felipe del Morro)

 San Cristobal Fortress

 Considered the sister fortress of El Morro, the Castillo de San Cristóbal is the largest fortification built by the Spanish in the New World.
-Upon its completion in 1783, it covered about 27 acres of land.
-Entry to the city was sealed by San Cristóbal's double gates.
-In 1897, about a third of the fortification was demolished to help the flow of traffic.
-This impressive fortress is just 0.3 miles or 500 meters from our hotel.
+Upon its completion in 1783, it covered about 27 acres of land, and entry to the city could be completely sealed by San Cristóbal's enormous double gates.
+In 1897, about a third of the fortification was demolished to help the flow of traffic, but the majority of this impressive fortress still stands just 0.3 miles or 500 meters from our hotel.

 Plaza de Armas (Arms Square)